rust-rse/reed-solomon-erasure/README.md

 The test suite for both versions copies [Klaus Post's Go implementation](https://github.com/klauspost/reedsolomon).

 ## License
-#### BackBlaze Java Reed-Solomon implementation
+#### BackBlaze's Java Reed-Solomon implementation
 The tables and main functions of ```build.rs``` are translated from [BackBlaze Java Implementation](https://github.com/Backblaze/JavaReedSolomon), and are under the same MIT License as used by the BackBlaze project

-The source code copied directly from BackBlaze's project repo are under the MIT License as used by the project, the files are in ```BackBlaze_JavaReedSolomon```
+The source code copied directly from BackBlaze's project repo are under the MIT License as used by the project, the files are in `BackBlaze_JavaReedSolomon`

-#### Klaus Post Go Reed-Solomon implementation
+#### Klaus Post's Go Reed-Solomon implementation
 The tables and main functions of ```src/*``` are translated from [Klaus Post's Go Implementation](https://github.com/klauspost/reedsolomon), and are under the same MIT License as used by Klaus Post's project

-The source code copied directly from Klaus Post's project repo are under the MIT License as used by the project, the files are in ```KlausPost_reedsolomon```
+The source code copied directly from Klaus Post's project repo are under the MIT License as used by the project, the files are in `KlausPost_reedsolomon`

+#### NicolasT's Haskell Reed-Solomon implementation
+The C files for SIMD operations are copied(with none/minor modifications) from [NicolasT's Haskell implementation](https://github.com/NicolasT/reedsolomon), and are under the same MIT License as used by NicolasT's project

+The source code copied directly from NicolasT's project repo are under the MIT License as used by the project, the files are in `NicolasT_reedsolomon`

 #### TL;DR
 All files are released under MIT License